-Similar products recommendations – Why UI matters
+Similar products recommendations in Magento and Shopify eCommerce stores – Why UI matters

 The first step to trying to improve your e-commerce conversion rate is to get your visitor to the product page.
 A lot of retailers, have a lot of jazz on their home page, forgetting that this is the online world.
 If there is anything different about it, its the ease of walking out of your store.
 Retailers have to get the attention of their visitors ASAP and that is by making sure they land on a product page (that meets that interest of course).

 Once a visitor lands on the product page, chances are that they will not get satisfied with the first product they view.
 Most verticals call for what is called subjective buying, where the decision to buy is based on an array of attributes that make the product and not the product itself.
-A few instances where the product itself is key to the purchase is called objective buying, where the consumer is interested in an iphone X. There is no other brand/attribute alternative, but maybe a choice of RAM, color etc.,
+A few instances where the product itself is key to the purchase is called objective buying, where the consumer is interested in an iPhone X. There is no other brand/attribute alternative, but maybe a choice of RAM, color, etc.,

 They want choices like they would in an offline store.
 Given most of your visitors are engaging with your store in a mobile interface, helping them know that they are more products to view is critical and also showing products that are in context with what they are currently viewing keeps them engaged.
 For example, viewing wedding bands priced at $500, means they are not interested in solitaire rings priced at $1000 or gemstone rings priced at $250.
 They are interested in the attributes that define the product, not the product itself.